akssingh0102/task-management/README.md

 ## Real-Time Notifications

 The application uses Redis for real-time notification processing.
-When a task is created or updated, a message is published to Redis, which can be consumed by notification handlers.
+When a task is created or updated, a message is published to Redis, which can be consumed by notification handlers, which ultimately create a notification entry in the TABLE.

 ## Scheduled Notifications